AaronBertrand/ParamParser/README.md

 ### Dependencies / How to Start

 You need to have the latest ScriptDom.dll locally in order to use the related classes here, but we can't legally give you that file.
-After that, you can import the ParamParser module, and then run `Get-ParsedParams` with a string, a file, or a directory.
+After that, you can import the ParamParser module, and then run `Get-ParsedParams` with a string, a database, a file, or a directory.
 Output is not perfect yet, but we'll get there.

 - Clone this repository
 - Run `init.ps1`, which will extract the latest version of `ScriptDom.dll` from [here](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download) into the script root
 - To run, in any PS session, `cd` to the repository folder, then:
-  - `Import-Module ./ParamParser.psd1`
+  - `Import-Module ./ParamParser.psm1`
+    - If testing local changes, add `-Force` to overwrite
   - For a raw script:
     - `Get-ParsedParams -Script "CREATE PROCEDURE dbo.foo @bar int = 1 AS PRINT 1;"`
   - For a file or folder: